Barcelona wonderkid closing in on loan move to Brighton, Fabrizio Romano sensationally reveals

 “Final green light soon and then here we go.”

+“Main part of salary covered.
+Travel booked on Thursday, Brighton want it signed ASAP.”

-The signing of Fati would be a huge statement of intent for the Seagulls, who will be playing in the Europa League this year.
+The signing of Fati would be a huge statement of intent by the Seagulls, who will be playing in the Europa League this season.

 The forward, a left winger by trade, would offer further competition for places in a team stacked with attacking talent.